 “Stubs” can be referred to as code a snippet which accepts the inputs/requests from the top module and returns the results/ response

 As explained earlier, the components are tested individually and independently.
-So there may be some features of the components, dependent on the other component which is not developed currently.
-So in order to test the components with these “undeveloped” features, we have to use some stimulating agents which would process the data and return it to the calling components.
+So, there may be some features of the components, dependent on the other component which is not developed currently.
+So, to test the components with these “undeveloped” features, we have to use some stimulating agents which would process the data and return it to the calling components.